Jan9103/numng/README.md

   * own `numng` format
   * [nupm][] (most parts)
   * [packer.nu][] (most parts)
-* Numng can have multiple versions of each package at the smae time.
+* Numng can have multiple versions of each package at the same time.
 This allows package A to use nutils v1.0 while package B uses nutils v2.3.
 * Numng is written in python and therefore both OS and (mostly) nu-version independent. ([detailed explanation](#why_python))

 ### Alternatives: